 M.Ed. in Special Education, University of Virginia

-B.S. in Psychology and English, Virginia Tech
+B.S. in Psychology (minor in English), Virginia Tech

 Activities and Honors

 Chair of Public Policy, Council for Exceptional Children, Division for Research (2016-present)

 Founding Affiliate, Consortium for the Advancement of Special Education Research, University of Virginia (2017-present)